proto3/MAVkit/Readme.md

 ## How it works ?

-Mavkit is organised in modules called interfaces.
-An interface can receive and send messages to other interfaces in a fully concurrent way.
+Mavkit is organised in modules called **messengers**.
+A messenger can receive and send messages to others in a fully concurrent way.

-Each interface can be either a serial link, an UDP socket, a log file,...
+Each messenger can be either a serial link, an UDP socket, a log file,...

-you have to specify at least one interface that will be called ***master interface***.
+you have to specify at least one messenger (the first) for the role of **master**.
-This particular one will be duplex connected to every other interface created then.
+This particular one will be duplex connected to every other messenger created then.
-On the contrary, secondary interfaces won't be connected between them.
+On the contrary, secondary messengers won't be connected between them.

-Here is an example of two mavkit instances, composed of respectively 4 and 2 interfaces and linked between them through UDP.
-Note that masters are connected to all other interfaces, while those are not linked between them.
+Here is an example of two MAVkit instances, composed of respectively 4 and 2 messengers and linked between them through UDP.
+Note that masters are connected to all other messengers, while those are not linked between them.

 <img src="/docs/mavkit_interfaces.jpg" />

-## how to use it ?
+## How to use it ?

-Once you've built it, you can run MAVKit from command line by specifying interfaces one after the other.
+Once you've built it, you can run MAVKit from command line by specifying messengers one after the other.

-The first interface will take on the role of master.
+The first messenger will take on the role of master.

 ### Serial
 ***Arguments :***